-Whilst a “Mentor” could be considered quite a formal term, this could just be someone you meet for a coffee once in a while.
-Reach out to some of the more experienced professionals in your network and start learning from their mistakes and successes!
+Whilst a “mentor” could be considered quite a formal term, this could just be someone you meet for a coffee once in a while.
+Reach out to some of the more experienced professionals in your network and start learning from both their mistakes and their successes!

-The Salesforce community is full of genuine, forward-things individuals that really sets an industry-wide example of how business should be done.
-Make sure to not wear a “mask” to work, and remember to be yourself.
+The Salesforce community is full of genuine, forward-thinking individuals that really set an industry-wide example of how business should be done.
+Make sure to not wear a “mask” to work – just be yourself.

-Where would Ron Burgundy be without his trusty team, Champ, Brian Fantana & Brick Tamland?
+Where would Ron Burgundy be without his trusty team, Champ, Brian Fantana, and Brick Tamland?
 It’s all so cliche to hear about Teamwork, but no matter your role in Salesforce, you will always need to work as part of a team.

-This is very obvious in projects and implementations that have 100’s or 1000’s of users, but even if you are a solo admin or working in a much smaller team it’s probably even more important.
-Be aware of the roles and responsibilities of other team members, even if they are not directly involved with Salesforce, learn how they contribute to the team.
+This is obvious with projects and implementations that have hundreds or thousands of users, but if you are a solo admin or working in a much smaller team it’s probably even more important.
+Be aware of the roles and responsibilities of other team members, even if they are not directly involved with Salesforce.

 Ron’s way to woo all the ladies was with his secret talent, playing the Jazz Flute.
 In this competitive industry of ours, having a secret talent can only be held to your advantage to make you stand out from the crowd.

 Salesforce Certifications have become the de facto way to show off your Salesforce skills, but there are so many other niche skills you can learn.
 Salesforce AppExchange Apps are being baked into almost every Salesforce implementation, so learning and understanding commonly used Apps such as Gearset, Conga or Copado, can only help your career prospects.